Spagecko/TaskTrakcerApp/README.md

-## my React Note taking app with Editor js
+## This is the expanded sequel to my note taker app

-## features to add
+## Features to add:
-## make mutiple notes and be able to delete them
+Responsive Layout
+Rich Text edditor
+Login page
+Database
+A Task Feed page
+Admin functionality